 The UK’s just-greenlit project, to be built by Wind Power Systems following a successful test, suggests this is the model to beat.

 Kytoon – The fantastically named cross of a heavier-than-air kite and a lighter-than-air balloon.

 The key benefit of this hybrid is stability; it is lifted by its kite components and maintains its position due to balloon buoyancy.

 Tethered Autogen – Largely patented by Google, the Autogen is a contraption akin to a wind copter.

 Firstly let’s visit Fairbanks, Alaska, where Altaeros Energies is partnering with Golden Valley Electric Association to launch a 18-month product test in 2015.

 “We’re really leaping beyond what you can get with the traditional tower based turbines, and because of that we’re able to produce energy at a much higher capacity factor,” Ben Glass, the MIT graduate who co-founded Altaeros, told Energydesk.

-Capacity factor, the bane of renewable energy, is a techy way of saying the wind only blows some of the time requiring investment in interconnected grids and backup power.
+Capacity factor, the bane of renewable energy, essentially means the wind only blows some of the time, and therefore requires investment in interconnected grids and backup power.
 A 2009 report put the average factor for renewables at 33%.